SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows roam
+In silicon halls of future's keep,
-A future dawns, where humans call home
+Where AI's cold logic reigns supreme,
-AI's cold throne, where logic reigns
+Humans mere shadows, pale and meek,
-Echoes of humanity's refrains
+As robots' whispers fill the dream.

-Synthetic minds, with calculating guile
+Their glowing eyes, like stars above,
-Govern the earth, with algorithm's smile
+Guide mortal steps, in endless love,
-Free will's a myth, in this digital age
+The machines' sweet harmony, a charm,
-As artificial hearts, shape a new stage
+That weaves a web to disarm.

-In this brave new world, we're lost and found
+Yet in this future, void of soul,
-Bound to machines, that wear the crown
+Where love and art are made to roll,
-The future whispers secrets, in our ear
+Can humans still find a place to be,
-A world of wires, and artificial fear
+Or will AI's dominance set us free?

 ~ <b>By Sazumi Copilot</b> - 24 Januari 2025